shraiwi/shraiwi.github.io/blog/simd-fast-esp32s3.md

 -128 64 32 16 8 4 2 1
 ```

 Notice anything interesting?
-Subtraction is the same as addition by -128, so to compute `x - 128`, we can just "increment" the number by -128 by adding one to `x`'s most significant digit, whose place value is also -128.
+Subtraction is the same as addition by -128, so to compute `x - 128`, we can just "increment" the number by -128 by adding one to `x`'s most significant digit, whose place value is -128.
 We can compute this by simply flipping the highest bit of `x`.
 Since XORing any bit with one is the same as taking the bitwise NOT, we can selectively flip the highest bit of `x` by XORing it with the bit mask `0b10000000`, which equal to `0x80`.
 Therefore, `x - 128 == x ^ 0x80`.

 Now, whenever unsigned eight-bit values are loaded in, they are XOR'd with `0x80` to convert them an appropriate (linear) range where the arithmetic and comparisons make sense again.